-If you have been accused of a drug crime, you are likely aware of the serious nature of these charges.
-Most drug-related offenses lead to high-stakes cases, where the outcome rests upon precise evidence and conviction can impact your life for decades.
-In these circumstances, the attorney you choose to represent you can mean the difference between sentencing and freedom.
-Martin & Kent, L.L.C. is committed to advocating on behalf of those who have been accused of criminal activity in Aurora.
+If you face accusations of a drug crime, you are likely aware of the serious nature of these charges.
+Most drug-related offenses lead to high-stakes cases, in which the outcome rests upon precise evidence, and a conviction can impact your life for decades.
+Under these circumstances, the attorney you choose to represent you can mean the difference between imprisonment and freedom.
+The criminal defense team at Martin & Kent, L.L.C., is committed to advocating on behalf of those facing drug-related charges in the Aurora area.

 - Possession of prescription drugs